Carsten Stoll

 CVPR, 2011

-We propose a markerless capture method that handles closely interacting characters by using multi-view image segmentation to resolve inter-person occlusions.
-The approach jointly segments and tracks multiple people, enabling robust motion capture in scenarios where subjects are in close physical contact.
+We propose a markerless capture method that handles closely interacting characters by using multi-view image segmentation to resolve inter-person occlusions, enabling robust motion capture in close-contact scenarios.

 Fast articulated motion tracking using a sums of Gaussians body model